Are Pumice Stones Single Use

 1. How often should I replace my pumice stone?

 The lifespan of a pumice stone depends on how frequently it’s used and how well it’s maintained.
-On average, a pumice stone can last 3-6 months with regular use.
+Even so, on average, a pumice stone can last 3-6 months with regular use.
 Replace it when the surface becomes too smooth to be effective.

 2. Can I share my pumice stone with others?